 To determine whether arteries are damaged, doctors check for a pulse in the lower leg, usually several times over a period of time.
 They may also compare blood pressure in the affected leg with that in the arm or the other leg.
 However, CT angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
 In computed tomography (CT), which used... read more is the best way to check for damage to arteries after the knee is dislocated.

 If any symptoms and findings suggest that tissues are not receiving enough blood, doctors consult with a surgeon about repairing the damaged arteries.
 Identifying damaged arteries promptly is essential because if the tissues in the lower leg are deprived of oxygen for more than 8 hours, amputation is much more likely to be needed.

 If arteries are not damaged, doctors gently move the joint to determine how badly the ligaments are damaged.

 Doctors also check for nerve damage—for example, by asking the person to move the foot up and down and to turn the foot in and out and by testing for numbness.

-Doctors immediately put the joint back in place (called reduction).
+In people with a dislocated knee, doctors immediately manipulate the joint to put it back in place (called closed reduction).
 Before this maneuver, people are given a sedative and pain reliever, but they remain conscious.
 After reduction, the knee is immobilized with a splint.